 In an integrated circuit, transistors and memories are the most important and common components.
 Traditionally, the main goals for scaling are density, performance, and cost.
-Nowadays, power, both dynamic and static, is one of the most important limiting factors to be addressed at the device level.
+Power reduction, both dynamic and static, is one of the most important limiting factors, the biggest opportunity, to be addressed at the device level.